G-dH/advanced-alttab-window-switcher/README.md

 ## Contribution

-I would really appreciate language corrections because my english is terrible.
+Contributions are welcome and I will try my best to answer quickly to all suggestions.
+Especially language corrections would be really helpful because my English is terrible.

 ![Window Switcher Popup](screenshot.png)